nickbrandt/GitLab/doc/api/graphql/reference/index.md

 ##### `Group.complianceFrameworks`

 Compliance frameworks available to projects in this namespace.
-Available only when feature flag `ff_custom_compliance_frameworks` is enabled.

 Returns [`ComplianceFrameworkConnection`](#complianceframeworkconnection).